-- PETA has filed shareholder resolutions with more than 20 of the largest chemical and pharmaceutical companies in the world as a credible means of educating investors and senior executives regarding the plight of animals in laboratories and alternatives to animal testing.
+- PETA filed shareholder resolutions with chemical, pharmaceutical, and medical device companies as a means of educating investors and senior executives about the plight of animals in laboratories and alternatives to animal testing.

 - With support from members of Congress, PETA pressured the EPA and the FDA to turn their backs on animal testing.